 BUS Sense Circuitry The system controller has an isolated physical layer.
 An optical isolator is used to monitor the BUS power, the loss of which results in an un-powered transceiver.
 Hot Plugging The system controller can be hot plugged into a DeviceNet network.
 Inrush current is limited to less than 500 mA for less than 50 microseconds.
-Mis-Wiring Protection The system controller supports mis-wiring protection as defined in the DeviceNet Specification section beginning on page 3-13 of this manual.
+Mis-Wiring Protection The system controller supports mis-wiring protection as defined in the DeviceNet specification (Section 10 of this manual).